UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 torch.cuda.empty_cache()
 ```

-Now, you may print the results of prediction by the main process.
+Now, you may print the prediction results from the main process.

 ```python
 for text, aspect, true_label, pred_label in zip(batch["text"], batch["aspect"], batch["labels"], pred_class_labels):